calstate-cloudflare/the-openai-trail/README.md

 Copy `.env.example` to `.env` and update `PUBLIC_TELEMETRY_ENDPOINT` (and any other values) for your deployment.
 The file is served to the browser, so only include keys intended for public use.

+For hosts that do not serve dotfiles (e.g., Netlify), edit `config/runtime-env.json`; the app loads this JSON first and falls back to `.env` / `.env.public`.

 ### Telemetry Dashboard

 Open `telemetry.html` after configuring the endpoint to browse captured role/team/quiz submissions.
 The page uses the same `.env` values and supports pagination via the API’s `cursor` parameter.